 Bond CFDs

-The broker offers CFDs on 11 bonds issued by governments across the globe, including Europe, Japan, the UK and the US.
-The maximum leverage allowed for Bond CFD trading is 1:200, there will be no trading commissions charged, while you will be able to access these instruments on both the MT4 and the MT5 platforms.
+IC Markets’ customers can access 9 bonds issued by governments across the globe, including Europe, Japan, the UK and the US.
+Notable examples include BTP Italian Bonds, Euro Bond, US 10 Yr Treasury Note, and Japanese 10 Yr.
+Traders will be able to access these instruments on both the MT4 and the MT5 platforms.
+The maximum leverage allowed for Bond CFD trading is 1:200.
+There will be no trading commissions charged.
 Overall, it is a good selection of CFDs, given that not many online brokerages offer Bonds as tradable instruments.

 Futures CFDs

-4 Global Futures are available to trade as CFDs, including ICE Dollar Index, CBOE VIX Index, Brent Crude Oil and WTI Crude Oil.
+There are five Global Futures available to trade as CFDs at IC Markets, including ICE Dollar Index Futures (DXY), CBOE VIX Index Futures (VIX), Brent Crude Oil Futures (Brent), WTI Crude Oil Futures (WTI), and Gold Futures (GC).
+Spreads for these five futures CFDs inctruments vary between 0.23 and 3.00.
 The maximum leverage allowed for Futures CFD trading is 1:200 and there will be no trading commissions charged.
+Trade sizes for Gold Futures vary between 0.01 and 100 lots, and for all others – between 1 and 250 lots.

 Trade Execution

 IC Markets is a no dealing desk model brokerage, which utilizes the advantages of an Electronic Communications Network (ECN) in order to execute its clients’ trades.
-Such a model of operation boosts not only client trust, but also allows for exceptionally fast execution speeds.
+Not only does such a model of operation boost the trust of clients, but it also allows for exceptionally fast execution speeds.

 IC Markets sources its pricing from a deep pool of 25 top-tier liquidity providers and those prices are then passed onto its clients without any dealing desk intervention.
 This diverse liquidity mix allows for ultra-tight spreads across the CFD broker’s product list.